Suprame4/Data_Engineering_Projects/README.md

 7. <ins> Data Engineering and Machine Learning with Spark </ins>
 * Use Apache Spark for Data Engineering and Machine Learning
-* Create a Spark application end-to-end that includes ETL, model training and deployment using IBM Watson Machine learning
+* Create a Spark application end-to-end that includes ETL and model training